 1. Defined benefit workplace pensions

-The ‘defined benefit’ in the name is based on the employee’s eligible earnings and how long they’ve been in the scheme, which determines how much they’ll receive when they retire.
+Future pension entitlement is down to the employee’s eligible earnings and how long they’ve been in the scheme.
+That determines how much they’ll receive when they retire.

-Defined benefit pensions are a broad category that includes ‘final salary’ schemes and career average revalued earnings (CARE) schemes.
+Defined benefit pensions are a broad category that includes final salary and career average revalued earnings (CARE) schemes.

-You can decide when drawing up your scheme what types of pay (e.g. overtime or bonuses) count as eligible earnings.
+You can decide when drawing up yours what types of pay (e.g. overtime or bonuses) count as earnings.

-Defined contributions schemes pool the employees’ and employer’s contributions and spread them across a range of investments.
-The amount paid out to retiring employees then depends on:
+Here workplace pension employer contributions are across a range of investments.
+The amount you pay out to retiring employees depends on:

-Some defined contribution schemes offer employees the chance to have a say on where contributions are invested.
+Some defined contribution schemes offer employees the chance to have a say on where you invest contributions.

 3. Cash balance plans